 What is the deadline to appeal my Required to Withdraw status?

-The deadline to apply for a Required to Withdraw Appeal is the final day of the standard add/drop period in the term that you have been required to withdraw from.
+The deadline to apply for a Required to Withdraw Appeal is halfway through the standard add/drop period in the term that you have been required to withdraw from.
 Appeals will not be accepted after that time.

-If you receive RTW status in the Spring term and are deregistered from the Summer and Fall terms, the deadline to apply is the Summer full-term add/drop deadline
+If you receive RTW status in the Spring term and are deregistered from the Summer and Fall terms, the deadline to apply is 4 days into the Summer full-term add/drop period

-If you receive RTW status in the Summer term and are deregistered from the Fall term, the deadline to apply is the Fall add/drop deadline
+If you receive RTW status in the Summer term and are deregistered from the Fall term, the deadline to apply is 7 days into the Fall add/drop period

-If you receive RTW status in the Fall term and are deregistered from the Spring term, the deadline to apply is the Spring add/drop deadline
+If you receive RTW status in the Fall term and are deregistered from the Spring term, the deadline to apply is 7 days into the Spring add/drop period